Ahhh Greece, where the warmth of the people is as inviting as the Mediterranean breeze, and the cuisine is as rich as its history.

 Remember, when you're spearfishing for Seabreams in Greece, the size matters and varies by sub-species.
 They should measure between 12 to 33 cm.
 I know, given the variety, it can be a bit tricky to judge the size underwater, but differentiating the species pays off- you will have a clear conscience.

-Spearfishing Bluefin Tuna in Greece
+Spearfishing Bluefin Tuna in Greece (prohibited)

 Spearfishing-for-Bluefin-Tuna-in-Greece